philogicae/enclave-template/README.md

 Private Key: 0x5de4111afa1a4b94908f83103eb1f1706367c2e68ca870fc3fb9a804cdab365a
 ```

-Try out Enclave template at [http://localhost:3000](http://localhost:3000) (or any other forwarded port you configured)
+3. Try out Enclave template at [http://localhost:3000](http://localhost:3000) (or any other forwarded port you configured)

+4. Open `enclave-template` in your IDE and start coding!